aa-tan/apertus/content/GameDev/Vector.md

 $\vec{c} = (-4,-2)$

 ## Scaling
-Scaling a vector can be achieved by multiplying the vector with a [[Scalar]].
+Scaling a vector can be achieved by multiplying the vector with a [[GameDev/Scalar|Scalar]].
 $$(x_1,y_1)*||\vec{z}|| = (x_1*||\vec{z}||, y_1*||\vec{z}||)$$
 >[!example]-
 >Assume scalar $||\vec{z}|| = 3$